-- 1. Refresh the cloud version to the latest - 2.
+- 1. Refresh the cloud version to the latest (internet access required) - 2.
 Upgrade the Router and reset to default settings - 3.
-Upgrade the Router and keep the existing settings unchanged - If the cloud version is shown Failure, the Router is not activated from the cloud, please contact your sales executive for solution.
+Upgrade the Router and keep the user settings unchanged - If the version from the cloud is shown Failure, please check if the Router has internet access.